schr0841/cnn_project/README.md

-From the Kaggle notebook (2) we have some code to work with for pre-trained models.
+From the Kaggle notebook available here: https://www.kaggle.com/code/prthmgoyl/ensemblemodel-ctscan  we have some code to work with for pre-trained models.
 We evaluate each model on test loss, test accuracy, validation loss and validation accuracy.
 Below are two tables, each populated using a different type of loss function: